THEdavehogue/glassdoor-analysis/README.md

 ![](images/overall_rating_of_companies_with_100+_reviews.png)

-Since the goal of this project is to identify trends in what makes an employer good or bad to work for, I chose to focus even further on companies with a score either below the 5th percentile or above the 95th percentile.
+Since the goal of this project is to identify trends in what makes an employer especially great (or not so great), I chose to focus even further on companies with a score either below the 5th percentile or above the 95th percentile.

 ![](images/sig_scores.png)